Tutorials » A Journey into Crowdsource Motivation

 From this technological expansion, crowdsourcing has emerged as one of the more promising, yet divisive methods within the translation industry.
 As the paradigm of the industry itself changes to reflect the global connectedness of the web, it seems more and more likely that the crowdsource solution is becoming less of an innocuous trend designed to gain a competitive advantage, and more of a cost-leveraging necessity to compete on the global scale.

-But what are the motivating factors for translators to partake in crowdsourcing?Free Quote
+But what are the motivating factors for translators to partake in crowdsourcing?Get Quote

 While this big push towards crowdsourcing platforms have been the impetus for many companies, the concept of crowdsourcing can also be utilized for intrinsic methods of translation services.
 Individuals have proven that they are willing to volunteer their services if they are actively engaged in the subject matter, or are rewarded for their services with non-monetary incentives.